MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Type.md

 class N-GTypeQuery
 ------------------

 A structure holding information for a specific type.
-It is filled in by the `g_type_query()` function.
+It is filled in by the `query()` function.

   * UInt $.type: the GType value of the type.